Preeti-github29/Preeti-github29/README.md

 - 👋 Hi, I’m @PreetiKumari
-🚀 Experienced Software Engineer with expertise in designing and developing scalable applications across healthcare, finance, and IT.
+🚀 Experienced Software Engineer with expertise in designing and developing scalable applications across healthcare, Retail and IT.
 💻 Skilled in Java (SE 8/11/17), Python, JavaScript, Shell scriptting and frameworks like Spring Boot, Hibernate, Angular, React, and Node.js.
 ☁️ Cloud enthusiast with hands-on experience in AWS (EC2, Lambda).
 🔍 Passionate about microservices, CI/CD pipelines, database optimization (MySQL, MongoDB), and containerization (Docker, Kubernetes).